emmanuelkech/Highridge_Construction_Company_Payment_Slips/README.md

 The gender is randomly chosen to be either 'Male' or 'Female' using the *sample function*.

 ## Generating Payment Slips
-I used the for loop to iterate through each worker in the list, and also extracted the employee_id, salary, and gender from each worker.
+I used a *for loop* to iterate through each worker in the list, and also extracted the employee_id, salary, and gender for each worker.
 An employee_level was assigned based on the given conditions of salary range and gender.
 After ensuring that every criteria has been put into consideration, I went ahead to generate and print a payment slip for each worker, showing the employee ID, salary, gender, and employee level.

 ## Exception Handling